 “Jimmie.
 Jimmie Kayuktuk.
 I think it means “Fox,” or maybe “Wolf,” in Inupiaq.”

 “Good name.
 I like that.
 How come your uncle is Inupiaq, and you and your dad are Tlingit?”

 “He's half Inupiaq, half Tlingit.
 His father, my granddad, came to Halibut to work in a cannery.
-They were recruited Eskimos in Barrow, because they knew how to filet fish really fast.
+The canneries used to recruit Eskimos in Barrow, because they knew how to filet fish really fast.
 He met my grandma at the cannery, a Tlingit woman.
-They lived here for a long time, and had a son and a daughter, Jimmie and my mother.
+They lived here for a long time, and had a son and a daughter, Uncle Jimmie and my mother.
 They grew up here.
 My mother met my dad, George Williamson, and married him, so I am three-quarters Tlingit, one quarter Inupiaq.
 But the cannery closed, and then my grandmother died, and granddad got to missing Kaktovik.
 So he went home.
-Uncle Jimmie went with him.”
+My mum was married to my dad, so she stayed, but my grandad took Uncle Jimmie home with him.”